Intervertebral disc: Scoliosis

 While this may not cause pain in some people, in others it may cause chronic pain.
 Other spinal disorders can affect the morphology of intervertebral discs.
 For example, patients with scoliosis commonly have calcium deposits (ectopic calcification) in the cartilage endplate and sometimes in the disc itself.
 Herniated discs are also found to have a higher degree of cellular senescence than non-herniated discs.
 In addition to scoliosis, which is the lateral 'S' curvature of the spine, the fused vertebrae can also experience other abnormalities such as kyphosis (hunchback) which shows in old age, or lordosis (swayback), which is often present in pregnancy and obesity.

 Etymology

 The Latin word anulus means "little ring"; it is the diminutive of anus ("ring").
-The misspelling annulus is also common.
+However, modern English also spells the word more phonetically annulus, as with the term annular eclipse, where the moon blocks the sun except for a bright ring around it.